Blog Article

 - Blocking focus time in your diary

-Don’t Wait For Motivation
+Don’t Wait for Motivation

 Sometimes the hardest part is simply starting.